illescasDaniel/EverythingLibs/README.md

 ----------

 You are allowed to modify, distribute, make commercial or private use of all of these libraries.<br>
-The libraries are provied without warranties of any kind.<br>
+The libraries are provided without warranties of any kind.<br>
 The only requierement is the preservation of copyright and license notices.<br>